vujadetech/ideazzz-deep-thoughts-with-Todd-Igoe/geek-comedy-purgatory.md

 At press time, [Marianne Williamson](https://www.washingtonexaminer.com/news/marianne-williamson-i-need-to-learn-spanish-by-tonight-at-9pm) could be overheard in her dressing room rehearsing the phrase, [Voy a aprovechar el amor para ganar esta elección](https://www.youtube.com/watch?v=0JA6gYXEdwY) (_I'm going to harness love to win this election_).

-- [Democratic hopeful Beto O'Rourke](https://www.youtube.com/watch?v=UI0rTtgbpRU) is now delivering all speeches, communiqués, emails, conversations, to-go orders, little-league pep chatter and phrases he screams while making love to his wife entirely in Spanish.
-When CNN's Christiane Amanpour asked Mr. O'Rourke about his linguistic switch, he replied, "Perdóneme señora, pero no hablo inglés."
+- [Democratic hopeful Beto O'Rourke](https://www.youtube.com/watch?v=UI0rTtgbpRU) is now delivering all speeches, communiqués, emails, to-go orders, little-league pep chatter and phrases he screams while making love to his wife entirely in Spanish.
+When CNN's Christiane Amanpour attempted to interview Mr. O'Rourke about his linguistic switch, he replied, "Perdóneme señora, pero no hablo inglés."

 - Trump reveals that his border wall policy had always been intended as a metaphor.
 Trump elaborated, "I'm sorry if that wasn't clear; I had thought my flights of poetic fancy were well-known enough that I obviously wasn't endeavoring to build a 3 billion cubic foot wall along the entire US/Mexico border, at least not in the literal sense of the phrase."